ciaca

 In the AP scheme i see less organs, less dents, less engagements, less dynamic friction, less power leakage and probably less influence on the amplitude and the chronometry accuracy.

 I also have to disagree with the writer of that article when he writes that is a pro moving the action from the peripheral of the movement (like it is in the AP) to the center (like in the VC); given the torque supplied by the barrel an action far from the center, with a bigger arm, becomes a smaller force the bushing apply in order to move the "star wheels" and less reaction the cams have to offer in order to disengage themselves.
-Less, again The movement, in both watches, is the same JLC 88x.
-A solid workhorse.
+Less, again smile

 From an aestetical point of view i find more attractive the visibile eight point "star wheels" than the hidden maltese cross shaped wheels in the VC scheme, as i find more attractive (and better refined) the three cams with pawls enagaging the star wheels to brake them and keep them still, rather than the central cam used by VC.